We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 What do we really do ourselves?

 Simple.
 We do exactly what we recommend.
-We built our website from a written detailed brief after some extensive planning, including the keyword analysis.
+We built our website from a written detailed brief after some extensive planning, followed by Custom Graphic Design, including the keyword analysis.
 Then we ensured that we had all the content we had listed in our Brief.
 Then, critically we optimised the content, so that if would get found in Google and attract the right visitors.

 After that we gathered Case Studies and Testimonials, Reviews and Feedback to add or link to the website.
 We still add any new projects to our portfoliio to keep it fresh.

 We shared our content, including lots of regular useful blog posts, in Linkedin, Facebook and Google Business Profile.
-We created a mailing list and started sending a useful tip once a week to our list.
+We created a mailing list a decade ago and started sending a useful tip once a week to our list.

 Aside from that we did some WOMM word of mouth marketing by attending Networking groups and events in our target market.
 We made agreements with some trusted partners to recommend each other.
 And we sponsored some local charities or sports clubs to improve local visibility and give back to our community.